mis350-s21/final-project-final_nada-hajar-abdullah/README.md

 - [ ] customer can Add to cart
 - [ ] customer can choose a payment method
 - [ ] customer should put the address for delivery
+- [ ] customer can give a feedback

 The contributors are:
 Nada Alsharqawi